Malta

 Children per mother (CPM)

-The number of children per mother (CPM) in Malta stood at 1.81 in 2024, showing almost no change from 1.805 in 2023.
-Over the latest five years, CPM has remained fairly steady, averaging 1.88.
-When compared to the average from the 2000s, which was 1.94, the current figure is about 0.13 lower.
-On a global scale, Malta ranks among the countries with the lowest CPM, placing 3rd out of 38.
+Malta's children per mother (CPM) stood at 1.81 in 2024, showing almost no change from the 1.805 recorded in 2023.
+Over the past five years, the CPM has remained fairly steady, averaging 1.88.
+When compared to the 2000s average of 1.94, the current figure is about 0.13 lower.
+On a global scale, Malta ranks 3rd lowest out of 38 countries for this metric.

-Within Europe, it holds the second lowest CPM ranking out of 31 countries.
+Within Europe, it holds the 2nd lowest position among 31 countries.

 | Year | CPM | Year | CPM |